How to Support a Survivor

 • Allow Them to Make Their Own Choices

-Sexual assault and other form of gender violence are about power and control.
-Even the smallest choices a survivor makes can begin to restore their sense of power.
+Sexual assault and other forms of interpersonal violence have aspaects of power and control.
+Even the smallest choice that is made by a survivor can begin to restore their sense of power.

 "You can choose if and when we talk.
 It is up to you.
 I'm just here to listen."